|

 - Doctors should check for respiratory cooperation in patients with asthma and nasal polyps before recommending surgery.
 Also please ensure you discuss surgical and other risks with your doctor.

-Homeopathic products for nasal polyps.
-SinusWars13 from SinusWars is often recommended to shrink and prevent nasal polyp growths naturally, side effect free and effectively.
+Homeopathic products for nasal polyps: SinusWars13 from SinusWars is often recommended to shrink and prevent nasal polyp growths naturally, side effect free and effectively.

 - Visiting a pulmonary specialist if you have asthma and nasal polyps is advised as these conditions are often associated with pulmonary (lung) problems.